-In the bowl of a stand mixer with the paddle attachment whip the whipping cream until almost stiff peaks.
+In the bowl of a stand mixer with the whisk attachment whip the whipping cream until almost stiff peaks.
 Pro tip - the more you whip the cream the fluffier the ice cream.
 But, do not overwhip or you will churn the whipping cream into butter.

 Next, add the condensed milk and vanilla extract.
 Mix a minute more to combine.
 Pro tip - this is your basic no-churn vanilla ice cream 😜